Wintec O Week 2020

 This programme will give students a good foundation of hands-on skills and knowledge of the electrical industry and electrical theory.

-** Fee Free scholarships are available for domestic students in 2019 only (excludes Industry Training Organisation students).
-These scholarships apply to the following programmes: Mechanical Engineering Level 3, Electrical Engineering Level 3, Automotive Engineering Level 3, Construction Trade Skills Level 3; and Plumbing, Gasfitting and Drainlaying (Pre-Apprenticeship) Level 3
+Please note: Fee-free scholarships are available for domestic students in 2020 only (excludes Industry Training Organisation students).
+These scholarships apply to the following programmes: Mechanical Engineering Level 3, Electrical Engineering Level 3, Automotive Engineering Level 3, Construction Trade Skills Level 3; and Plumbing, Gasfitting and Drainlaying (Pre-Apprenticeship) Level 3.

 |Module code||Module title||Level||Credits||Pre-requisites||Co-requisites|